summenurfatema/front_end/README.md

 # Language and tools for web development

-## There are three types of web development.
-These are ...
+## Every website have to parts.

-- Front end
+- Front end (External look of a website)
+- Back end (Internal fuctionality of a website)

+ #  Basically, Web development joba is devided into three categories.These are ...

-web development.
+- Front end development.
-- Back end web development.
+- Back end development.
-- Full stake web development ( combination of front end and back end)
+- Full stack development ( combination of front end and back end)

+#  1.Front end web development.
+## A front end developer use
+- HTML (Hyper Text Markup Language).css(cascading style sheet),java (give functionality to web page)